FIRST® – WCPA

 • Fill out the information requested and submit form

-• If a criminal record is found, send the report to safety@firstinspires.org .
+• If a criminal record is found, send the report detailing the criminal record found (which will be mailed to you) by email to safety@firstinspires.org .

 • If you have questions regarding your PA State Police Criminal Record Check, please call: Toll Free at 1-888-783-7972, or (717) 783-9973.